MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/archive-printed-invoices.md

 3. On the **Invoice and delivery** FastTab > in the **E-INVOCE** section, select **Yes** in the **eInvoice attachment** field.

 ## Print invoices
-Post and print any Customer/Freetext/Project invoice for the customer configured in the previous step.
+Post and print any free text, customer, and project invoice or credit note for the customer configured in the previous step.
 Go to...

 ![Attachment hash number](media/attach-hash-num.jpg)